Arna Municipality: Name

 The municipality (originally the parish) is named after the old Arne farm (Arnar).
 The name is the indefinite genitive case plural form of arinn which means "hearth" or "platform" or "cliff at the bottom of the sea".
 The name was likely an old name for near Arnavågen bay, a shallow bay that flows out into a deep fjord.

+Churches

+The Church of Norway had two parishes (sokn) within Arna Municipality.
+At the time of the municipal dissolution, it was part of the Arna prestegjeld and the Bergen domprosti (arch-deanery) in the Diocese of Bjørgvin.